iotserver24/match-cut-ai/API.md

 - Minimum video dimensions are 256x256 pixels
 - FPS must be between 1 and 60
 - Duration must be between 1 and 60 seconds
+- Video URLs are stored in Redis for 30 days
+- The API uses Redis for status tracking and URL storage
+- Failed video generations are automatically cleaned up

 ---